Michael C. Davis: Human rights advocacy

 In response to the Hong Kong Government's proposed draft legislation on national security under the Hong Kong Basic Law Article 23, which proposal raised worries on infringement of freedom of assembly and expression, Davis and eight other prominent Hong Kong lawyers founded the Article 23 Concern Group (later renamed to Article 45 Concern Group) in 2003.
 The Article 23 Concern Group led the massive protest against the proposed legislation.
 The Hong Kong government later withdrew the legislative proposal after more than 500,000 people protested against the proposal, one of the largest protests after the 1997 handover of Hong Kong to China.
-As a result of these efforts, he was the joint recipient, along with his Article 23 Concern Group colleagues, of the 2004 Human Rights and Democracy Award, awarded by the Chinese Democratic Education Foundation.
-As reflected in his recent book on the 2019 protests and the crackdown under the 2020 National Security Law, as well as numerous commentary, he has continued this engagement up to the present.

 Davis has advocated for political reform and universal suffrage in Hong Kong and around Asia for more than two decades.
 His prolific commentary have been seen in newspapers such as The New York Times, the South China Morning Post, the Washington Post, the Nikkei Business Magazine, Foreign Affairs, and the Apple Daily, as well as quasi-academic media such as Yale Global.
 He has appeared for interviews on crucial human rights topics in such broadcast media as CNN, the BBC, National Public Radio and NBC News.
 He expressed his sympathy for the 2014 Hong Kong Umbrella Movement and argued non-violent civil disobedience did not undermine rule of law in Hong Kong, that the government's loose interpretation of the Basic Law posed a greater threat.
-As a result of his numerous commentaries that year, Amnesty International, the Hong Kong Journalist Association, and the Hong Kong Foreign Correspondence Club awarded him the 2014 Human Rights Press Award for commentary.
+As a result of his numerous commentaries that year, Amnesty International, the Hong Kong Journalist Association, and the Foreign Correspondents' Club (Hong Kong) awarded him the 2014 Human Rights Press Award for commentary.
 He has remained a consistent public voice against the ongoing crackdown in Hong Kong following the imposition of the national security law.